| The Secret of Rooting Cuttings

 because removing the leaves or needles causes enough injury

 for callous build up and root development.
+Dip the

 butt ends of the cuttings in a powder or liquid rooting